top of page

 But most comms teams mistake word agreement for alignment.

-You’re united around language, not the meaning.
+You’re united around language — not meaning.

 It reminds me of the story of a group of blind men who had never come across an elephant.